 ORSANCO collects data from the various agencies/utilities that measure dissolved oxygen and assesses against the water quality criterion.
 This criterion is to protect aquatic life and shall maintain a minimum concentration of 5.0 mg/L during the spawning period.
 Outside the spawning period the average concentration of 5.0 mg/L should be achieved for each calendar day.
 The percent of monitored days that exceeded the applicable dissolved oxygen criterion are shown below (Table 7).
 Most stations experienced a fairly low percentage of days when dissolved oxygen was below 5.0 mg/L and no station had exceedances in excess of ten percent over the entire reporting period.
-Individual results are available at (www.orsanco.org/programs/water-quality-assessment).
+The Kyger station experienced greater than 10% exceedances, however the sensor is internal to the system and therefore may not be representative of ambient Ohio River conditions.
+Individual results are available at www.orsanco.org/publications/biennial-assessment-305b-report/.